 Power generation from fossil fuels is by nature a resource and emission intensive activity.
 Coal and water are the primary resources for thermal power generation.
+Coal cost is a major parameter that directly impact our economic performance.
 The major impact that our operations have on the environment include stack emissions and waste generation.
 Major emissions through stacks are of particulate matter, oxides of nitrogen and sulphur.
-Besides, there is $CO_2$ emission due to the use of fossil fuels.
+Besides, there is CO_2 emission due to the use of fossil fuels.
 We go beyond legal compliance requirements to continually reduce our environmental emissions and impact.
 Our approach for risk management in operation planning is framed keeping in mind the precautionary approach.
 We strive to make our facilities environment-friendly and are in the continuous process of improving these.